ND Australia is bringing together the nation's leading universities, hospitals and regional clinics to facilitate clinical trials acrss the country.

 This project aims to increase knowledge on factors influencing the outcome of childhood and adolescent mental disorders and to improve outcomes by investigating treatment strategies for families in which both parents and children suffer from mental health symptoms.

-The University of Sydney's Autism Clinic for Translational Research is running multiple trials looking at the effectiveness of a new nasal spray in reducing social and behavioural difficulties in children with Autism.
+The University of Sydney's CAN Research team is running multiple trials looking at the effectiveness of a new nasal spray in addressing social and behavioural challenges in children with Autism.
 Oxytocin, a naturally occurring hormone in the brain (also known as the love hormone).
-They are currently recruiting suitable candidates
+They are currently recruiting suitable candidates for these trials.

 Researchers at Monash University are engaged in a range of projects directly addressing the causes and treatment of autism spectrum disorders (ASDs).
 Current projects include, applying DNA sequencing technology to identify novel risk genes for ASD.
 Cognitive training to improve memory.
 As well as applying brain imaging technologies to understand the wiring of the brain in both health and disorder.
 Brain imaging of individuals with ASD offers the hope of finding neurological markers that may aid diagnosis.